bekeaxel/deeRip/README.md

 # deeRip

-Deerip is a converter/downloader for Spotify and Deezer.
-It was built using python and Textual (shoutout) and runs straight in your terminal!
+deeRip is a personal music exporter for Spotify and Deezer, built with Python and Textual (shoutout!).
+It runs entirely in your terminal.
 Run the commands below to get started.

 ## System Requirements